-Building Reuse Program: The Building Reuse Program, under the Rural Grants/Programs Section of the North Carolina Department of Commerce, provides grants to local governments for three purposes: the renovation of vacant buildings; the renovation or expansion of a building occupied by an existing North Carolina company wishing to expand in their current location; and the renovation, expansion or construction of health care entities.
+Building Reuse Program: The Building Reuse Program, administered by the Rural Division of the North Carolina Department of Commerce, provides grants to local governments for two purposes: the renovation of vacant buildings and the renovation or expansion of a building occupied by an existing North Carolina company wishing to expand in its current location.

 Grants are available to support the renovation of vacant buildings.
 A shell building built on speculation that has never been inhabited is not eligible, except in instances when the building is at least 5 years old without ever having a tenant.
 The building must be vacant for at least three months prior to application deadlines.
 Grants are also available to support the renovation or expansion of buildings occupied by a company operating in the state of North Carolina for at least 12 months.

-Economic Infrastructure Program: The Economic Infrastructure Program under the Rural Grants/Programs Section of the North Carolina Department of Commerce provides grants to local governments to assist with public infrastructure projects that will lead to the creation of new, full-time jobs.
+Economic Infrastructure Program: The Economic Infrastructure Program, under the Rural Division of the North Carolina Department of Commerce, provides grants to local governments to assist with public infrastructure projects that will lead to the creation of new, full-time jobs.

-Foreign Trade Zones (FTZ): Foreign Trade Zones (FTZ), sometimes known as Free Trade Zones are geographically designated and secured areas that for legal purposes are considered outside of U.S. Customs territory.
+Foreign Trade Zones (FTZ): Foreign Trade Zones, sometimes known as Free Trade Zones, are geographically designated and secured areas that for legal purposes are considered outside of U.S. Customs territory.
 FTZs offer several economic advantages for businesses involved in international trade.
-There are four general-purpose FTZs in North Carolina, and seven active Sub-Zones approved for use by individual companies.
-In addition, all of the zones have successfully transitioned to the Alternative Site Framework (ASF), which greatly simplifies services to users.
+There are four general-purpose FTZs in North Carolina, and 18 active sub-zones approved for use by individual companies.
+In addition, three of the zones have successfully transitioned to the Alternative Site Framework, which greatly simplifies services to users.

 Foreign or domestic merchandise may enter the zone without a formal customs entry or the payment of customs duties or government excise taxes and without a thorough examination.
-If the final product is exported from the United States, no Customs duty is levied.
-If the final product is imported into the U.S., duty and excise taxes are due at the time of transfer from the foreign trade zone and formal entry is made into the United States.
-Duty is paid on the product itself or its imported parts, whichever is lower.
+If the final product is exported from the U.S., no customs duty is levied.
+If the final product is imported into the U.S., duty and excise taxes are due at the time of transfer from the foreign trade zone and formal entry is made into the U.S. Duty is paid on the product itself or its imported parts, whichever is lower.

 Joint Economic Development Program with N.C.
-Dept. of Transportation: The North Carolina Department of Transportation works closely with the North Carolina Department of Commerce to provide transportation improvements and infrastructure that expedites industrial/commercial growth and provides new jobs or job retention.
+Dept. of Transportation: The North Carolina Department of Transportation works closely with the North Carolina Department of Commerce to provide transportation improvements and infrastructure that will expedite industrial/commercial growth and provide new jobs or retain existing ones.
 Projects must be jointly approved by the Secretary of Transportation and the Secretary of Commerce.
-Funds awarded are up to $2,500 per new job with a $400,000 limit per project.
-Funds may be used to fund highway projects, or supplement grant funding for aviation projects at publicly owned airports, rail or marine public access projects that contribute to economic growth and development by attracting new businesses, new industries, or expanding existing businesses or industries that increase employment opportunity.
+Funds awarded are up to $2,500 per new job, with a $400,000 limit per project.
+Funds may be used to pay for highway projects, or supplement grant funding for aviation projects at publicly owned airports, rail or marine public access projects that contribute to economic growth and development by attracting new and expanding companies that will increase employment opportunities for North Carolina residents.

 N.C.
 Department of Transportation Rail Industrial Access Program: The N.C.
-Department of Transportation’s (NCDOT) Rail Industrial Access Program uses state funds to assist in constructing or refurbishing railroad spur tracks required by a new or expanding company to encourage economic development.
-This funding helps ensure that companies have safer, modernized railroad tracks so freight can deliver their goods and services more effectively and efficiently.
-Funding for the projects is contingent upon application approval prior to the company making their decision to locate or expand their facility in North Carolina.
+Department of Transportation’s Rail Industrial Access Program uses state funds to help construct or refurbish railroad spurs required by a new or expanding company.
+Program funding is intended to modernize railroad tracks to ensure efficient freight delivery.
+Funding for the projects is contingent upon application approval prior to the company deciding to locate or expand its facility in North Carolina.
 In addition, the award cannot be made until confirmation of the availability of private and/or local matching funds.

-Local governments, community development agencies, railroad companies, and companies are eligible for funds to improve rail access.
-Approval of requests is based on economic benefit of the project including the number of potential new jobs that will be created, the amount of capital investment, rail use and the area’s economic conditions.
+Local governments, community development agencies, railroads and companies themselves are eligible for funds to improve rail access.
+Approval depends on various economic factors, including the number of potential new jobs that will be created, the amount of capital investment, rail use and local economic conditions.
 Program funding is an incentive to encourage firms to choose a location or expand in North Carolina as opposed to another state.

 The Utility Account: North Carolina’s Utility Account provides infrastructure grants to local governments in Tier 1 and Tier 2 counties in the State.
 The North Carolina Department of Commerce administers the Utility Account.
 All applications are reviewed and approved by the Secretary of Commerce.